ezsystems/commerce-documentation/docs/guide/basket/basket_ui/adding_products_to_a_stored_basket_or_wishlist.md

 ## How to add a product to a stored basket

-This example opens a modal window providing the option to add a product to an existing stored basket or a new one:
+The following example opens a modal window providing the option to add a product to an existing stored basket or a new one:

 ``` html+twig
 <a href="#" class="u-block u-text-small js-add-to-stored-basket">